Updated: Is The Kingdom Of Heaven Here Yet?

-But let us take it one step at a time.
+Let's take it one step at a time.
 First, what does repent mean?
 Repent comes from the Greek metanoeo, which simply means to change one’s mind.
-In this case, it means to change our mind about following the ways of the flesh.
-We can’t serve both God and mammon.
-And the way of the Spirit is the way of God, which is not compatible with the way of the flesh.
+In this case, it means to change our mind about following the ways of the flesh, the lies and deceits that lead us astray.
+We've had a daily overabundance of this since "covid" arrived on the scene a few years ago.
+We should realize by now, we can’t serve both God and mammon.
+The way of the Spirit is the way of God, which is not compatible with the way of the flesh.
 Once we truly repent, and with faith in the truth of the word of God, we can be baptized, and receive the Spirit of God.
 We begin a new life, born again, but of the Spirit.
 Metaphorically speaking, “No man puts new wine into old wineskins: else the new wine bursts the wineskins, and the wine is spilled, and the wineskins will be marred: but new wine must be put into new wineskins.”
 [Mark 2:22].

 The old wineskins here are a reference to living our lives under the old law covenant delivered by Moses to the children of Israel.
+[See the Sneakers article, Does Romans 13 Mean We Have To Be Subject To The Evil Authority Of Men?]
 That is, their lusts of the flesh were kept in check by the penalty of the law, at least to a point.
 But their hearts were not in it.
 “For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you cannot do the things that you would.”
 [Gal.
 5:17].
 This is to say, the cares and ways of this world keep us from doing that which is good according to the word of God when we are only of the flesh, and not led of the Spirit.
 "For the promise that he would be the heir of the world [Greek, kosmos, John 3:16] was not to Abraham or to his seed through the law, but through the righteousness of faith."
-[Rom.
-4:13; see Feature article, MIrror, Mirror On The Wall].
+[Greek, faith pistis, conviction of the truth, Rom.
+4:13; see Feature article, Mirror, Mirror On The Wall].

 Thus, for Christians the new wineskins here represent the advent of the covenant of Abraham, by repentance and faith becoming a new man, “born again,” by the Spirit of God, which came about with Christ’s death and resurrection in the first century.
-In our new lives, we are to be ambassadors for Christ, representing life lived with the Spirit of God in all that we say and do.
+In our new lives, with the power of choice, the liberty of being free from the yoke of bondage to the law covenant, we are to be ambassadors for Christ, representing life lived with the Spirit of God in all that we say and do.
 “And that you put on the new man, which after God is created in righteousness and true holiness.”
 [Eph.
 4:24; read the Feature articles, We're Abraham's Seed And Heirs and The Tale Of Two Covenants].

 This is why Christ said to repent or change our mind about which path in life we choose to live.
 “For this you know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, has any inheritance [Greek, kleronomia, what is given as a possession] in the kingdom [power and authority] of Christ and of God.”
 [Eph.
 5:5].